About the projects posted on Red Hen:

 In the course of this pursuit, I have found myself engaged in page layout, vector and raster graphics, and even web design.
 More recently I have embarked upon working in 3D.

-The projects posted here range from work which is entirely my own from start to finish (which may be graphics, articles, and one or two of the publications), to former class assignments, to modified clip art, to heavily formatted .pdf publications of works written by other people.
+The projects posted here range from work which is entirely my own from start to finish (which may be graphics, articles, and one or two of the publications), also former class assignments, modified clip art, or heavily formatted .pdf publications of works written by other people.

 Presently, most of the Publications consist of fanfiction, some original work may be added at some point in the future, but I would not hold my breath.
-In the event, one may safely assume that the authors’ adventures in the world of commercial publishing probably reflect my own.
+In the event, one may safely assume that any future authors of original work’s adventures in the world of commercial publishing probably reflect my own.
 Or, they may not have had the heart to try.
+(Fanfic authors already know that their work cannot legally be sold.)

 This is not a huge site with vast tracks of server space.
 But the free space provided by my domain registration has, so far, proven to be adequate.
 If I reach the limits of the space allotted to me, I will be forced to remove some of the files.
 That day will not be soon.
 I am not, at the moment, looking for a new web host.